Social Enterprise UK and anti-racism

 Why are we focusing on race first?

 There is evidence that particular racial groups are under-represented in our sector and within our organisation.
-The BLM movement acted as a wake-up call – that organisations committed to social justice have to embed anti-racism into their operations if we are to build the fairer and sustainable economy we strive towards.
+The Black Lives Matter movement acted as a wake-up call – that organisations committed to social justice have to embed anti-racism into their operations if we are to build the fairer and sustainable economy we strive towards.
 There can be no social justice without racial justice.

 We know that inequity and injustice is not limited to race.
 People face oppression based on gender, sexual orientation, class, disablement, sex and age and more.
 Our approach to JEDI is intersectional– recognising how different forms of oppression interlink.
 Working to dismantle racist structures will give us tools and approaches to reduce oppression in all its forms.